AstraZeneca-NGS/VarDictJava/Readme.md

 #### FASTA File - Reference Genome
 The reference genome in FASTA format is read using HTSJDK library.
-For every invocation of the VarDict pipelinen (usually 1 for a region in a BED file) and for every BAM file, a part of the reference genome is extracted from the FASTA file.
+For every invocation of the VarDict pipeline (usually 1 for a region in a BED file) and for every BAM file, a part of the reference genome is extracted from the FASTA file.
 In some cases of Structural Variants finding the reference can be reread in other regions.

-Region of FASTA extends and this extension can be regulate by REFEXT variable (option `-Y INT`, default 1200 bp).
+Region of FASTA extends and this extension can be regulated via the REFEXT variable (option `-Y INT`, default 1200 bp).

 # Errors and warnings
 Information about some of the errors and their causes is located in [wiki](https://github.com/AstraZeneca-NGS/VarDictJava/wiki)